Kratos Defense & Security Solutions: Merger with Integral Systems

-In February 2019, Kratos purchased Florida Turbine Technologies to form the Kratos Turbine Technologies division.
+In February 2019, Kratos purchased Florida Turbine Technologies.

 Technical Directions Inc. (TDI)

-On February 24, 2020, The Kratos Unmanned Systems division bought small turbojet manufacturer Technical Directions Inc. (TDI), based in Detroit, Michigan.

-Their smallest TDI-J45 powered the AFRL LOCAAS program of Lockheed Martin, a late 1990s endeavour to build a cheap anti-tank missile which was cancelled since.

-It was selected by starting an engine using a leaf blower: while starting a turbine is usually difficult, TDI gets ignition at 5% engine speed.

-TDI engines typically operate at 200-534 kn and at altitudes of 20,000-30,000 ft, they run the fuel through the mechanical bearings to avoid oil lubrication.
+On February 24, 2020, Kratos bought small turbojet manufacturer, Technical Directions Inc. (TDI), based in Detroit, Michigan.
+Their smallest TDI-J45 powered the AFRL LOCAAS program of Lockheed Martin, a late 1990s endeavor to build a cheap anti-tank missile, which was since cancelled.
+It was selected by starting an engine using a leaf blower: TDI achieved ignition at 5% engine speed.
+TDI engines typically operate at 200-534 kn and at altitudes of 20,000-30,000 ft; they run the fuel through the mechanical bearings to avoid oil lubrication.

 The TDI-J85 powers the US AFRL’s Gray Wolf, a low-cost cruise missile built by Northrop Grumman with a range of at least 250 nm (463 km).

 In March 2020, the Gray Wolf was tested with high altitude operation and multiple inflight engine starts.

 The Gray Wolf may be used in a networked swarm, like the AFRL Golden Horde initiative to be demonstrated in late 2020 with a modified Small Diameter Bomb I and a modified Miniature Air-Launched Decoy, coordinated against a simulated target in a fall 2021 demonstration.